RainbowRevenge/VocabTrainer/README.md

 VocabTrainer
 ============

+Not finished yet!

-A customised vocabulary trainer android app optimized for learning Kanji.
+When finished this should be a sm2 vocabulary trainer android app optimized for learning Kanji.

 Loosely based on Mnemododo by Timothy Bourke and compatible with the output of his Mnemosyne plugin Mnemogogo